T4nkUwU/STTPY/readme.md

 # STTPY

-SttPY is a python version of the board game Space Time Tavern by Rafi Diaz
+SttPY is an evolving python an evolving python project by Rafi Diaz

-Space Time Tavern is a 1v1 Simultaneous Turn Based Fighting Game.
+The goal is to create a universal input system, so that users can connect to a service of games.

-## Next Objective
+## Current Goals

-- Inputs class
-- Object detection
-- Input tracking and saving
+- Implement Input Class
+- Separate core game into SDK
+- Rereference to gamestate

+## Short Term Goals
+- Displayer: The game must accumulate all needed info at that time and send the client a single "Game State".
+This will let them know updated integers, board positions, and changes in effects.
+It will also give them a reminder or a hint.
+- Colors: They nice
+- Map as a series of objects

+## Long Term Goals
+- Separate into flask server
+- implement asni
+- Create GRPD read
+- Backend for accounts
+- Change to C#?

 https://repl.it/languages/python3